Olena3K/test-task/README.md

 - Background task management using Celery with Redis as broker.
 - REST API endpoints via FastAPI to fetch users, addresses, and credit cards.
 - Fully containerized using Docker.
+- Ready to be deployed through AWS ECS.
 - Tests using Pytest.
 - Linters were not applied, but the code follows standard Python best practices.